neeraj1bh/GithubJobsAPI/README.md

 ```

 ## Features
-- User can search jobs
+- User can search and apply for jobs
+- View detailed information for every job.
 - Filter Jobs based on position or location
 - Pagination